surajx/AIFS/README.md

 # AI From Scratch
 AI from Scratch is a lecture series run by [Hessian AI Labs](https://www.hessianailabs.com.au) in association with the AI for Society (AIFS), Sydney chapter.
 The goal is to up-skill or re-skill the workforce to empower them with the capability to leverage the power of data and AI.
+### Lectures:
+Wed 9:15-10:30pm AEST
-Lectures: Wed 8-9pm and Sun 10-12am AEST, Google Hangouts
+Sun 10-12am AEST

+### Google Hangouts:
+If you're interested in joining the session drop me a line at suraj@hessianailabs.com

 This is a long running course that is focused on building up concepts and ideas, including the necessary math, *from scratch*.
-Initially, we'll focus on covering only the bare minimum math necessary for Machine Learning.
-Further to this, the math is developed as and when required.
+Initially, we'll focus on building the intuition for Machine Learning while developing the math in parallel.
 Course structure is as follows:

-1. Mathematical Background
-   * Set theory, Numbers, Spaces
-   * Linear Algebra Fundamentals
-   * Probability and Statistics
-   * Information Theory
+1. Machine Learning Basics
+   * Introduction to Learning Algorithms
-   * Calculus
+   * Foundational ML concepts
-2. Machine Learning
+2. Machine Learning Algorithms
    * Linear Models
    * Non-linear Models (Neural Networks)
    * Kernel Methods
    * Graphical Models
    * Latent Variable Models
    * Approximate Inference and Sampling
    * Dimensionality Reduction
 3. Deep Learning
    * Visual data based models
      * CNN etc.